 IMPACT ON THE ARCHDIOCESE

-As of September 11, 2017, there are 68 Parish, School and Archdiocesan locations reporting damage from Hurricane Harvey.
-Of those Parish and School sites, 4 locations have sustained damage that has been categorized as catastrophic: Shrine of the True Cross Parish and School (Dickinson), St. Francis of Assisi Parish and School (Houston), St. Ignatius Loyola Parish (Spring) and St. Philip the Apostle Parish (Huffman).
+In the weeks after the storm, 80-plus parish, school and archdiocesan locations reported damage from Hurricane Harvey.
+Of those parish and school sites, 4 locations have sustained damage that has been categorized as catastrophic: Shrine of the True Cross Parish and School in Dickinson, St. Francis of Assisi Parish and School in Houston, St. Ignatius Loyola Parish in Spring and St. Philip the Apostle Parish in Huffman.
 Each site experienced several feet of water in each building on campus.
-The sites have moved quickly on the road to recovery finding new locations to celebrate Masses with their communities and reopen their schools:

-- True Cross School has relocated to the Our Lady of Fatima School Campus in Texas City
+The Shrine of the True Cross Parish and School is celebrating Sunday Masses at the Knights of Columbus Hall in Dickinson.
+The True Cross School has relocated to the Our Lady of Fatima School Campus in Texas City.

-Over the last 2 weekends, Cardinal DiNardo has celebrated Mass with each of the above Parish communities at their temporary locations.
-The Parishioners have been battered, but they are not broken.
-Their faith is strong and they look forward to rebuilding and returning to their Parish homes.
-This weekend he also visited and celebrated Mass at Sacred Heart Parish in Manvel.
+In the weeks immediately following Harvey, Cardinal DiNardo celebrated Mass with each of the these hard hit parish communities at their temporary locations.
+The parishioners have been battered, but they are not broken.
+Their faith is strong and they look forward to rebuilding and returning to their parish homes.
+Cardinal DiNardo also visited and celebrated Mass at Sacred Heart Parish in Manvel.
 Their sanctuary was flooded during Harvey.

-In the immediate aftermath of the storm, a number of parishes served as emergency shelters, but nearly all have closed.
+In the immediate aftermath of the storm, many parishes served as emergency shelters and donation centers.
 Local officials and the Red Cross began consolidating when evacuees were beginning the process of returning to their homes for cleanup or transition to other housing.
-As we move from emergency response to the recovery phase, the Knights of Columbus and our social service agencies are providing for the current needs of those affected as through a number of activities summarized below:
+As we continue the recovery phase, the Knights of Columbus and our social service agencies are providing for the current needs of those affected as through a number of activities summarized below:

 For more info and the location of other PODS throughout the Archdiocese, please contact: